 Monitor and improve the overall quality of care within the practice.

 The EMR allows practices to improve office workflow and provide more focused care.
 As its name indicates, the EMR focuses on a patient’s “medical” history.

 OK … what about the EHR?

 EHRs focus on the total health of the patient.
 They go beyond standard clinical data collected in the provider’s office and offer a broader view of a patient’s care.
-EHRs are built to share information with additional healthcare providers, such as specialists, so they contain information from all the clinicians involved in the patient’s care.
+EHRs are built to share information with additional healthcare providers, such as specialists, and they contain information from all clinicians involved in the patient’s care.

 Lab results arrive in the record in a timely manner, informing the specialist of what he or she needs to know, and avoiding duplicate tests.